yikhong2309/BlinkTrade/BlinkTrade/README.md

 > A project for algorithmic trading of cryptocurrencies.

 # Introduction
-Further tuning to achieve consistent profit！#Kudos to my dear friend, Miao Yu Heng and his amazing ML models
+Further tuning to achieve consistent profit！#Kudos to my dear friend/QR genius, Miao Yu Heng and his amazing ML models

-# Strcuture
+# Structure
 Does such a simple project really need an introduction to the file structure?
 - [Bot](#Bot) - Relevant code and information about trading strategies and the bot are still being written...
   - models